Skellods-Network/node-mod-load/README.md

 // The next uncommented line will make Node-Mod-Load flush the list of files, directories and meta-modules.
 // Normally Node-Mod-Load would only work on that queue when a lib is requested for the first time if Harmony-Proxies are enabled
-// If you do not enable Proxies or disable lazy-fetch, new entries will directly be worked on, so no flush required
+// If you do not enable Proxies, new entries will directly be worked on, so no flush required
 // Do not use this function if not really needed as it destroys lazy-loading libs.flush();
 ```